Doxxing. Doxing. Watch what you share!Strongwood

-You may not realize it or you may not care, but it is more dangerous than you think.
-Your personal information such as where you live or your telephone number is often still simple, but what if something is done with it online?
-Think about registering on dating / porn websites, a fake profile on social media, or worse financial documents and embarrassing photos being used?
-Then your privacy can quickly be violated and your reputation is simply gone without you being able to do anything about it immediately.
+Maybe you don't realize it or don't care, but it's more dangerous than you think.
+Your personal information such as where you live or your telephone number is often simple.
+But what if something is done with it online?
+Think of registration on dating/porn websites, a fake profile on social media, or worse financial documents and embarrassing photos being used?
+Then your privacy can quickly be infringed and your reputation is simply gone without you being able to do anything about it immediately.

 How can someone doxx you?